home-assistant/home-assistant.io/source/_integrations/knx.markdown

 ## Weather

-The `knx` weather platform is used as an interface to KNX weather stations.
+The KNX weather platform is used as an interface to KNX weather stations.

 To use your KNX weather station in your installation, add the following lines to your top level [KNX Integration](/integrations/knx) configuration key in `configuration.yaml`: